paulfarning/cc_controller/README.md

 MIDI controller with 2 encoders, a 4 segment display, 5 buttons and 4 LEDs.
 Four of the buttons toggle specific CC messages and a corresponding LED.
-The encoders can be used to select a CC number and value to send with the fifth button.
+The encoders can be used to select a CC number and value to send with the fifth button (encode send button).
+One encoder has an alternate function as well to set the midi channel.
 The display shows the midi channel on startup and the encoder values when editing or when pushed.

 Built on [Teensy 3.1](https://www.pjrc.com/teensy/).